Counting bare curves: Transversality and genericity at bare maps

-The argument for $(1)$ is the same after observing that the desired transversality holds already near $\partial[0,1]$ and the locus of maps with a boundary node and that the Fredholm index $-2$ is still sufficiently small that there are no solutions in generic $1$-parameter families. \end{proof}
+The argument for $(1)$ is the same after observing that the desired transversality holds already near $\partial[0,1]$ and in a neighborhood of the locus of maps with a boundary node, hence we need introduce no new perturbations here. \end{proof}

-\begin{remark} The two initial transversality conditions in $(1)$ are of different nature.
-The condition at $\partial[0,1]$ is natural when one tries to connect two perturbations by a $1$-parameter family.
-The condition at the locus of maps with one boundary node is of a different nature.
-In our application below we get a perturbation along the one boundary node locus by pulling back perturbations via a forgetful map.
-The pulled back perturbations meets the transversality condition by gluing and general position properties of the perturbation that was pulled back.
-We study such properties in the remainder of this section. \end{remark}